visualbis/visualbis.github.io/_sources/PlanCategory.rst.txt

     Rent increased by 5% across the cells in the Row

 e.
 Now release the lock for the complete Row of the Node Rent.
 f.
-Select the cell “Apr” for the Node Rent.
+Select the cell 'Apr'.
 Increase the value by 10% (see Figure below).

 .. figure:: _static/pl32.png
     :align: center